renovate-bot/grpc-demo/README.md

-A quick start demo for gRpc with protobuf.
+A quick start demo for gRPC with protobuf.

 ## Write a .proto file